sasindusachintha/DSA-Terminology/Data-Structures/Tree.md

 - Leaf node - Node with no children.
 - Sibling - Nodes with same parent.
 - Edge - Connection between two nodes.
+- Height - Number of edges in longest path from node to a leaf.